westpoint-robotics/pioneer3at_navigator/README.md

 4. `catkin_make `

 #### 5. Install the velodyne laser packages from github.
-Do not install the velodyne driver from the ros repository (DO NOT use the command sudo apt-get install ros-indigo-velodyne).
-Use the below directions.

 1. `cd ~/catkin_ws/src`
 2. `git clone https://github.com/ros-drivers/velodyne.git`
 3. `cd ~/catkin_make`
 4. `catkin_make`

 #### 6. Make a network connection for the velodyne VLP16.
-In the pioneer_navigator root directory the network settings are saved in a file called velodyneVLP16.
+In the project root directory the network settings are saved in a file called velodyneVLP16 and veldoyne32E.
 1. `sudo chown root:root velodyneVLP16`
+2. `sudo chown root:root velodyne32E`
-2. `sudo chmod 600 velodyneVLP16`
+3. `sudo chmod 600 velodyneVLP16`
+4. `sudo chmod 600 velodyneV32E`
-3. `sudo cp velodyneVLP16 /etc/NetworkManager/system-connections/`
+5. `sudo cp velodyneVLP16 /etc/NetworkManager/system-connections/`
+6. `sudo cp velodyne32E /etc/NetworkManager/system-connections/`
-4. `sudo service network-manager restart`
+7. `sudo service network-manager restart`
-5. In the network-manager gui, connect to velodyneVLP16 or velodyne32E.
+In the network-manager gui, connect to velodyneVLP16 or velodyne32E

 #### 7. Install umsa_xsens if using the xsens IMU/GPS.
 Use the XSens driver from West Point Robitics at https://github.com/westpoint-robotics/usma_xsens.git.
 This has the support for the newer protocol used.